MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 12. You will begin by signing into Microsoft 365 as **Joni Sherman**.
 In the **Sign-in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 In the **Enter password** window, enter **User.pw1**.

 13. On the **Stay signed in?** window, select the **Don't show this again** check box and then select **Yes**.
+If a **Save password** window appears, select **Never**.

-14. If a **Welcome to your new Office, Joni** window appears, select the right-arrow (>) three times to close it.
+14. If a **Welcome to Microsoft 365** dialog box appears, select the right-arrow (>) three times to close it.

-15. In the **Find more apps** window that appears, select the **X** in the upper right-hand corner of the window to close it.
+15. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

-16. On the **Microsoft Office Home** page, a navigation pane appears on the left side of the screen that indicates the applications the user has permission to access.
+16. On the **Microsoft 365 Home** page, a navigation pane appears on the left side of the screen that indicates the applications the user has permission to access.
 In this **Apps** pane, note how the **Admin** option is not displayed.
 This is due to the fact that Joni was never assigned an administrator role.

 17. You will now sign out of Microsoft 365 as Joni.
-In **Microsoft Edge**, at the top right of the **Office 365 home** page, select the user icon for **Joni Sherman** (the circle in the upper right-hand corner with Joni's picture in it), and in the **Joni Sherman** window that appears, select **Sign out.** In the **Pick and account** window, you want to specify which account you want to sign out of.
-Select **Joni Sherman**.
+In **Microsoft Edge**, at the top right of the **Welcome to Microsoft 365** page, select the user icon for **Joni Sherman** (the circle in the upper right-hand corner with Joni's picture in it), and in the **Joni Sherman** window that appears, select **Sign out.**

 18. You will now sign back into Microsoft 365 as **Lynne Robbins**.
 In your current **Edge** browser tab, it should display a message indicating **Joni, you're signed out now**.
 In this window, it gives you the option of signing back in as Joni, or signing in as a different user.
 Select **Switch to a different account**, and in the **Email address** field that appears, enter **LynneR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Sign in**.
 In the **Enter password** window, enter **User.pw1**.

-19. If a **Welcome to your new Office, Lynne** window appears, select the right-arrow (>) three times to close it.
+19. If a **Welcome to Microsoft 365** dialog box appears, select the right-arrow (>) two times and then select the check mark to close the window.

-20. In the **Find more apps** window that appears, select the **X** in the upper right-hand corner of the window to close it.
+20. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

-21. On the **Microsoft Office Home** page, note how the **Admin** app is displayed.
+21. On the **Microsoft 365 Home** page, note how the **Admin** app is displayed in the navigation pane on the left side of the screen.
 This is because Lynne was assigned to a Microsoft 365 administrator role.
 Select the **Admin** icon to open the Microsoft 365 admin center.

 22. In the **Microsoft 365 admin center**, select **Users** on the navigation pane and then select **Active users**.

 23. As the **User Administrator**, Lynne has permission to change user passwords.
-Lynne was recently contacted by **Diego Siciliani** and **Megan Bowen**, who each reported that their passwords may have been compromised.
+Lynne was recently contacted by **Diego Siciliani** and **Pradeep Gupta**, who each reported that their passwords may have been compromised.
 Per Adatum's company policy, Lynne must reset their passwords to a temporary value, and then force them to reset their password at their next login.   <br/>

 	‎In the **Active users** list, as you move your mouse from one user account to another, notice the **key (Reset a password)** icon that appears to the right of each user's name.
 Select the key icon that appears to the right of **Diego Siciliani's** name.

 24. In the **Reset password** window for Diego, if the **Automatically create a password** check box displays a check mark, then select this box to clear it.
 This will enable Lynne to manually assign Diego a temporary password.
 Enter **diego** in the **Password** field.
 Note to the right of the password, the system displays a message indicating this is a **Weak** password.
 Also note the message that appears below the field indicating the requirements for a strong password.
-Finally, note how the **Reset password** button at the bottom of the pane is not enabled; **this button will only be enabled once you enter a strong password**.  <br/>
+Finally, note how the **Reset password** button at the bottom of the pane is not enabled. **This button will only be enabled once you enter a strong password**.  <br/>

 	To correct this situation, enter **User.pw1** in the **Password** field.
 Note how **Strong** now appears next to this password, and the **Reset password** button at the bottom of the pane is now enabled. <br/>